aleesteele/aleesteele.github.io/writing.md

 <img src="../assets/img/newsletter.png" class="newsletter"/>

-I recently started a newsletter called **"Field Notes from the Internet""**.

-This is a much more structured newsletter that has information about upcoming events, workshops, interviews, and other news from the poetic web that I'd like to share.
+I recently started a newsletter called **"Field Notes from the Internet""** – a more structured space for sharing upcoming events, workshops, interviews, and news from the poetic web.

-In many ways, it takes the best and most relevant parts of my blog, and packages them up.
+In many ways, it gathers the best and most relevant parts of my blog and other platforms, and sends them straight to your inbox, with a bit more intention and rhythm.

 You're welcome to subscribe here: